How to Find an Electrician Job When You’re Just Starting Out

 Maybe you have a relative or friend who works in the electrical trade, you’ve heard their stories, and the job (and pay!) sounds great.
 Or maybe you don’t know anybody in a skilled trade, and don’t know much about electrical work in general, but think a career in the industry looks promising.

 Either way, you’d like to get to work on a jobsite, but you just aren’t sure where to start.
-First things first: in California, you must be a card-carrying electrical trainee.
-To obtain an electrical trainee card, you must enroll in a state- or federally-approved training program.
+First things first: in California, you must be a card-carrying electrical trainee or a registered apprentice.
+Both are eligible to take the certification test at the end of their respective program.
+To obtain an electrical trainee card, or to become an apprentice, you must enroll in a state- or federally approved training program.
 You can do just that at I-TAP—we offer 26-week trainee and 5-year apprenticeship training programs, designed to get you the knowledge and experiences needed to get your foot in the door with employers.

 But maybe you want to start building connections before taking on the financial obligation and time commitment of enrolling in a training program.
 Here is a brief rundown of common ways that people like you started down the path to working as electricians.